It isn't always punches and name-calling.

 What are the Different Types of Bullying?

 Pushing and shoving isn't the end-all, be-all type of bullying that people of all ages participate in.
 In fact, there are six main categories of bullying that define different techniques and methods used to intimidate someone.
-Let's take a look at what they entail.
+Let's take a look at bullying behaviours;

 7. What Can we Do about it?